benhenshaw/rhythm/doc/final.md

 This mini-game is meant to contradict the previous (Heart) mini-game by having the players do the opposite action; press together instead of alternating.
 This is confusing to players, but as with the previous, an overlay appears after some time to help guide them.
 I felt that players were not deterred by the lack of understanding of this mini-game, and enjoyed persevering and learning how it worked.

 ## Testing the Digestion Mini-Game
-This mini-game was developed later on in the project, and so did not have as much opportunity to be tested.
-It focusses on the player's ability to keep time in a less common signature.
-Those who did play this game found it more difficult, and adding that it was in a less complete state, found it too difficult to complete.
-I added some sound cues to help players understand the order in which they must tap, but did not have the opportunity to test this.
+This mini-game focusses on the player's ability to keep time in a less common signature.
+Those who did play this game found it more difficult, some found it too difficult to complete.
+I added some sound cues to help players understand the order in which they must tap.

 \newpage